 So endless, in fact, that there’s really no way of determining what kind of abstract colorful desktop wallpaper will suit your needs by description.
 Few people think about what wallpaper they’d like on their desktop, and come to the conclusion that they’d like to see “something with a horse made of vegetables flying through a meat rainbow”.

 The only way to be sure, is to see it.
-That could mean a lot of abstract wallpapers to flick through, so, to help you get started, here’s thirty good ones for you to look over.
+That could mean a lot of abstract wallpapers to flick through, so, to help you get started, here are thirty good ones for you to look over.
 Enjoy.

 So, there we have it.
 And, remember, there’s plenty more wallpapers around the web.
 If nothing else, the selection above should serve to at least give you an idea of what kind of abstract wallpapers might suit your tastes.